 - Time Entries No Billable Info: All time entries lacking billable information for the selected client(s), including ID, notes, spent date, hours, user, project, task, created date, adjustment record, is closed, is billed, hours with timer, etc.

-- Task Assignments: All task assignments for the selected project(s), including task assignment ID, project and task ID, billable, deactivated, hourly rate, budget, created date, updated date, and estimate.
+- Task Assignments: All task assignments for the selected project(s), including task assignment ID, project and task ID, deactivated, hourly rate, budget, created date, and updated date.

 FAQs + Tips and Tricks